-In recent weeks I have been reading about the importance of beauty.
-Beauty is one of the three transcendentals, not an opinion in the eye of the beholder, but an objective reality that corresponds to the human heart’s desire.
+In recent years I have been reading about the importance of beauty.
+Beauty is one of the three transcendentals, not an opinion in the eye of the beholder but an objective reality that corresponds to the human heart’s desire.
 You get a sense of the importance of beauty from Hans Urs Von Balthasar:

 “We no longer dare to believe in beauty and we make of it a mere appearance in order the more easily to dispose of it.
 Our situation today shows that beauty demands for itself at least as much courage and decision as do truth and goodness, and she will not allow herself to be separated and banned from her two sisters without taking them along with herself in an act of mysterious vengeance.
 We can be sure that whoever sneers at her name as if she were the ornament of a bourgeois past — whether he admits it or not — can no longer pray and soon will no longer be able to love.”
 The Glory of the Lord

 A deep appreciation of our human need for beauty is especially relevant for the Catholic community of Christchurch as we plan the building of new churches to replace those damaged in the earthquakes.
 Most parishes and schools begin this process by asking “what do we need.”
 Such a democratic survey is unlikely to deliver a building that transcends present earthly reality.

 Last year in Rome I met with an artist who has given his life to the mission of beauty in the church.
 He commented that after the Renaissance, Beauty became associated with expense.
 Before the Renaissance, Beauty was associated with holiness.